 Our Patients.
 Their Stories.
 Rich Regione

-Everyone at D-H understood how important it was that I got back to sharing drumming.Rich Regione
+Everyone at D-H understood how important it was that I returned to sharing drumming.Rich Regione

 Not since he first picked up a pair of drumsticks at age 11 has Rich Regione held back from fully expressing himself through drumming.
 It was drumming that helped him overcome a learning disability and provided the skills to be more confident and able to work with other people.
 Through drumming he learned the value of self-determination and eventually it became his livelihood, taking him around the country where he got to share his passion for drumming with millions of people using an athletic approach and visual style created through a wide range of motion.